SoftUni-Internal/interactive-content/EN/06-Joins-Subqueries-And-Indices/01-Joins.md

 # Gathering data from multiple tables

-As you may know a relational database consists of multiple related tables.
+As you may know, a relational database consists of multiple related tables.

-And sometimes you need to combine data from several tables into a new table.
+Sometimes you need to combine data from several tables into a new table.

 A JOIN clause is used to combine rows from two or more tables, based on a related column between them.

-The related column is a column which exists as a primery key in the first table and as a secondary key in the second table.
+The related column is a column, which exists as a primary key in the first table and as a secondary key in the second table.

 [/slide]